Cats and Feline Diabetes

 Cats are one of the most popular pets in North America.
 They are loving pets, capable of providing you years of companionship.
 Like other pets, cats can sometimes get sick.
 There are several different types of ailments that cats can get, one of which is feline diabetes.
 Feline diabetes is a serious disease, although it can be treated by a veterinarian.
 About 1 in 400 cats develop diabetes and it is becoming increasingly common.

 Diabetes is more common with humans than with cats or other animals.
 The cause of diabetes is actually quite simple.
 Sugar, or glucose, is found in the blood.
-The level of blood sugar in the body or the animal is kept under control by hormone insulin, which the pancreas produces.
+The level of blood sugar in the body or the animal is kept under control by the hormone insulin, which the pancreas produces.
 When the pancreas doesn’t produce enough insulin, diabetes is to blame.

 Diabetes in cats occurs more frequently than in dogs.
 80-95% of diabetic cats experience something similar to type-2 diabetes but are generally severely insulin-dependent by the time symptoms are diagnosed.